 In his free time, Domingo loved to travel across the San Francisco Bay Area and beyond, socialize with family and friends, tend to his garden, go on crabbing and fishing trips, and visit the casino.
 He was well-known for his insatiable love for music: he enjoyed playing the harmonica for loved ones and singing duets with his wife at social gatherings.
 Most importantly, Domingo was a selfless family man.
 He adored his family and demonstrated this affection by cooking and cleaning for them.
 Domingo also loved to spend time with his five grandchildren, two of whom he helped raise.

 In his 85 years, Domingo lived an incredibly full life filled with love, admiration, and respect from his family, friends, and community.
 He will be remembered in loving memory as strong-willed, generous, selfless and, above all, a fighter until the very end.

-To plant a tree in memory of Domingo U Felix Sr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Domingo U Felix Sr., please visit our floral store.